thalespaiva/pickyfix/README.md

 * `data/compare_n_errors/n_errors.csv`

+This data file is used in Figure 6 and Table 3.

 ### Steps to reproduce

 Let us compile and run the experiment and check that the reproduced data is indeed equal to our data file.